SelenaMart28/finalproject/README.md

 ![Cisneros_2008_Procolophonid_Data_Matrix_Icytree](https://github.com/SelenaMart28/finalproject/blob/master/Cisneros2008ProcolophonidDataMatrixIcyTree.jpeg)

 Once this character information was in Nexus format, I then input the file in IQTree using the Grace cluster provided by Yale University.
 After this tree was rendered by IQTree, I then created a second .nex file that included my data (in the data matrix).
 Because I did not have tooth width and length data for all of the specimens included in this tree, I put ? to label data as missing, as is standard in the Nexus format.
 After this was completed, I input this .nex file into IQTree.
+However, when I tried to infer this tree on IQTree with the nexus file I had formed from the Cisneros 2008 data matrix, I kept getting errors.
+Upon further inspection (and office hours with Lauren), I figured out that my issue with IQTree would probably be best solved by changing the inference program I was using.
+In his 2008 analysis, Cisneros had originally used TNT (Tree analysis using New Technology), and I decided to use TNT in this project instead.
+Using TNT as opposed to IQTree makes more sense in this case because I am working with exclusively morphological data, and TNT is a program for tree analysis under parsimony.

 Following this, I then began to use the BioGeoBears package on the Grace cluster.